Miscellaneous ocular agents:

 Give 1st two infusions by IV infusion over 90mins; if tolerated, may reduce subsequent infusions to 60mins.
 Initially 10mg/kg followed by 20mg/kg every 3 weeks for 7 additional infusions.

 Exacerbation of preexisting inflammatory bowel disease; if suspected, consider discontinuation.
-Hyperglycemia may occur; assess for elevated blood glucose, symptoms of hyperglycemia prior to infusion, monitor while on treatment.
+Hyperglycemia may occur; assess for elevated blood glucose, symptoms of hyperglycemia prior to infusion, monitor during treatment.
 Patients with hyperglycemia or pre-existing diabetes: ensure appropriate glycemic control before and while receiving treatment.
+Assess for hearing impairment.
 Advise females of reproductive potential to use effective contraception prior to initiation, during and for 6 months after the last dose.
 Pregnancy: not recommended.
 Nursing mothers.

 Human insulin-like growth factor-1 receptor inhibitor (IGF-1R).